POSTED July 3, 2019

 3. Deposit & Inspection

-I’m not sure how many times I’ve had customers book in, and cancel because the boat sold “under” them.
+I’m not sure how many times I’ve had someone cancel because the boat sold “under” them.
 If you’re serious about buying a boat, it’s good practice to leave a small deposit that is refundable if the inspection comes back unsatisfactory.
 I know when I’ve sold my own boats, it’s first one with a deposit before I will pause the ad.
 If it’s a private sale and you don’t trust the seller, leave the smallest deposit possible to secure the boat.
 However, this approach may not work with a broker because they will usually dictate the deposit size.
 For larger deposit to a broker, make sure it’s paid into a trust account, and do your due diligence beforehand.
 Make sure you have any agreements in writing, so if anyone reneges it’s clear what was agreed on.
+If you need a generic agreement, you can download our free Boat Purchase Contract.

 It is normal practice for the buyer to pay for slipping costs to inspect the bottom of the hull.
 Buyer’s will also need to cover any cleaning costs to assess it properly (for example, water blasting while it’s slipped).
 It is worthwhile getting the bottom cleaned, so a proper test run can be performed.
 A boat with barnacle growth on the bottom will not perform properly.